dingran/streeteasy-webscrape/README.md

 Most of the functionality is implemented in [StreetEasyWebScraping.py](code/StreetEasyWebScraping.py)

-Update on 2017-07-09
+Update on 2017-07-09:

-StreetEasy has strated to use Distill Networks to protect agains scraping, I don't think any of these simple scraping tools will work well...
+StreetEasy has started to use Distill Networks to protect agains scraping, I don't think any of these simple scraping tools will work well...